danyk20/MQTT_Benchmark/README.md

   ```

   In this stream of messages, there are a total of four separators.
 The consumer will count consecutive stream of
-  separators as a single occurrence and will ignore any separators until it receives a first valid message.
+  separators as a single occurrence and will ignore any separators until it receives the first valid message.

   Having this concept in mind is important for performing benchmarks as it allows the producer and consumer to "agree"
   on a message stream structure allowing for the results to be saved accordingly.

    ---
-  :warning: If the consumer expects more separators, then the producer sends then it will run indefinitely.
+  :warning: If the consumer expects more separators, than the producer sends, then it will run indefinitely.

   ---